ilhamakbardev/image-classification-and-model-conversion/README.md

 ## Dataset

-I used the [Animal-10](https://www.kaggle.com/datasets/alessiocorrado99/animals10) dataset, which contains images from Animal pictures of 10 different categories.
+I used the [Animal-10](https://www.kaggle.com/datasets/alessiocorrado99/animals10) dataset, which contains images from Animal pictures of 10 different categories, but i only used 3 categories due to simple model complexity.
 The data is split into training and test set (80:20).

 ## Model Architecture